How Do Secured Credit Cards Work?

 Secured vs. Prepaid Debit Credit Cards

-Offered by some of the most popular credit card networks such as Visa, Mastercard, and American Express, at first glance, prepaid debit cards may seem very similar to secured credit cards for bad credit.
+Offered by some of the most popular credit card networks such as Visa, Mastercard, and American Express, at first glance, prepaid debit cards may seem very similar to secured credit cards.
 While both card types require you to deposit money before you can start using them, there are significant differences between the two.

 With a prepaid debit account, you are using your own money to make purchases, not the funds borrowed from the card issuer.
 There isn’t a security deposit involved - you add money to your prepaid card account, and the card issuer uses these funds to pay for your purchases.